dishaxgh/Battery-Electric-Vehicle-Forecasting-BEV-/README.md

 4. LSTM
 5. Random Forest
 6. XGBoost
-7. Proposed ensemble model with ElasticNet Regression
+7. Proposed ensemble model with ElasticNet Regression as meta learner
-8. Proposed ensemble model with Gradient Boosting
+8. Proposed ensemble model with Gradient Boosting as meta learner
-9. Proposed ensemble model with Weighted Averaging
+9. Proposed ensemble model with Weighted Averaging as meta learner

 #  Codes_2025 for Case Study To Forecast for 2025
 Contains the source code for the 2025 real-world BEV market case study.